It's like having a pharmacist for a best friend

-Hypoglycemia may also occur when you don't eat enough, you exercise strenuously without eating enough or drink alcohol.
+Hypoglycemia may also occur when you don't eat enough, exercise strenuously without eating enough, or drink alcohol.
 If you experience low blood sugar (e.g., headache, drowsiness, weakness, dizziness, confusion, irritability, hunger, fast heartbeat, sweating, and feeling jittery) contact your doctor.

 During times of stress (e.g., fever, trauma, surgery, infection), your doctor may suggest that you temporarily stop this medication and use insulin to help control your blood sugar levels.

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects and increasing the risk of lactic acidosis.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.